nikkukn/basic-concepts/README.md

 # About
-This is a collection of some important concepts that a frontend developer must know.
+This is a collection of some important concepts that will be helpful for a Frontend Developer.